Last Updated on June 21, 2023 by Dave Schoenbeck

 While it’s not often discussed, substance abuse in the workplace is a serious problem that affects many businesses.
 According to the United States Justice Department, in addition to potentially being a safety issue, “absenteeism, lost productivity, and increased use of medical and insurance benefits by employees who abuse drugs affect a business financially.”

-An employee doesn’t have to be under the influence in the workplace for their substance abuse to become an issue for your business.
+Employees don’t have to be under the influence in the workplace for their substance abuse to become an issue for your business.

 Here are 3 essential tactics for detecting and dealing with substance abuse in the workplace.